fewvax/Project-/README.md

 # Project-
-There are other pojects in the pipline that are private due until the papers are pbulished.
+There are other projects in the pipeline that are private until the papers are published.